w3f/polkadot-wiki/docs/general/polkadot-uc.md

 parachains but agreed upon and exists locally in those parachains.

-Accords can allow also **multicast XCM**, the ability to send a single message across multiple chains in an ordered fashion, or having a DEX with across different chains that can be used locally on those chains without having a bidirectional channel opened.
+Accords can allow also **multicast XCM**, the ability to send a single message across multiple chains in an ordered fashion, or having a **trustless multi-chain DEX** across different chains that can be used locally on those chains without having a bidirectional channel open.

+## Polkadot's Resilience

+Systems, that have been not engineered with decentralization, cryptography and game theory in mind, are breakable and prone to cyber attacks.
+This costs people time, stress, energy, and money.
+Polkadot

+- Preponderance of light-client usage: Centralized RPCs are common but susceptible
+- Zero-Knowledge Primitives
+- Sassafras consensus
+- Mixnet/Onion Routing
+- Social Decentralization